kevinlacotaco/grunt-todos/README.md

 })
 ```

-In this example, we want minimize the total output by setting `verbose` to false.
+In this example, the options will limit the output to report only files that contain tasks.

 ```js
 grunt.initConfig({